Generators and closed classes of groups: (Co)reflections

 \begin{remark} {\rm Note that similar definitions are possible if we change $A$ by a collection $\mathcal{A}$ of groups indexed over a certain set $I$.
 In this case, the generator would be the free product of isomorphism classes of elements of $\mathcal{A}$.
 Moreover, it is possible to give versions of the socle and the radical relative to a class of epimorphisms of groups.
-See \cite{Adamek} for a general treatment of these topics. } \end{remark}
+See \cite{Adamek} for a general treatment of these topics.
+On the other hand, $A$-reduction is a particular example of localization functor $L_f$, with respect to the constant homomorphism $A\rightarrow \{1\}$ (see for example \cite{Cas00} for background on localization of groups and spaces). } \end{remark}